(eye soe TRET i noyn)

 Miscellaneous: Wound healing impairment

-<1% (Limited to important or life-threatening): Agranulocytosis, erythema multiforme, eye pain, increased osmolarity (tears), meibomian gland disease (atrophy and abnormal gland secretion), myopia, rhabdomyolysis, Stevens-Johnson syndrome, toxic epidermal necrolysis
+<1% (Limited to important or life-threatening): Agranulocytosis, contact lens intolerance, decreased visual acuity, dry eye syndrome, erythema multiforme, eye pain, eyelid disease (meibomian gland dysfunction/atrophy; Neudorfer 2012), myopia, rhabdomyolysis, Stevens-Johnson syndrome, toxic epidermal necrolysis

 Concerns related to adverse effects: